dojo/docs/developer/design/loader.rst

 previous dojo loaders is how the loader treats the module value.

-When dojo.provide is applied to a module identifier, the loader ensures that the named module is created and initialized with the value given by `dojo.getObject(mid, true)`, where mid is the module identifier of the given module.
-Further, after the module that contained the dojo.provide has completed executing, the loader updates the module value to that given by dojo.getObject(mid).
+When dojo.provide is applied to a module identifier, the loader ensures that the named module is created and initialized with the value given by dojo.getObject(moduleId, true), where moduleId is the module identifier of the given module.
+Further, after the module that contained the dojo.provide has completed executing, the loader updates the module value to that given by dojo.getObject(moduleId).
 Let's look again at the v1.5 implementation of dijit.Calendar:

 .. code-block :: javascript